 1) Time-slot scheduling

-The most common booking type is time-slot scheduling, which is when a customer is provided with a list of available time-slots to choose from.
+The most common booking type is time-slot scheduling, otherwise referred to as stream scheduling.
+Essentially, time-slot or stream scheduling is when a customer is provided with a list of available time-slots to choose from.

 The customer clicks on the time-slot that suits them, fills out their details and receives a confirmation email and/or SMS as a follow up.